 Calcium is a mineral that largely plays a structural role in your body.
 It is a vital component of bone tissue and also of the hard, outer covering on your teeth called enamel.
 Without enough calcium, the bones grow weak and the teeth become softer and more porous.
 Calcium intake is especially important during childhood when the bones and tooth enamel are forming.

 To understand how calcium protects your teeth, you first need to understand a little about how tooth decay occurs.
 When you eat, carbohydrate particles build up on your teeth.
 Oral bacteria eat these carbohydrates and secrete acids.
 Those acids damage your tooth enamel, leading to cavities.
 Getting the right nutrients will help ensure your child has strong tooth enamel.

 The stronger your tooth enamel, the better it is able to resist these acid attacks.
 People who do not get enough calcium and therefore have weaker enamel are more prone to cavities.
 They may even develop hypocalcification, a condition in which the tooth enamel becomes thin, weak, and chalk-like.
 Hypocalcification is actually quite common in children and can affect both the baby and adult teeth.

 The Food and Nutrition Board at the Institute of Medicine of the National Academies has established Recommended Daily Allowances, or RDAs, for calcium based on age.
-If you meet the RDA for calcium, you should have enough calcium in your diet to keep your teeth and the rest of your body healthy.
+If you meet the RDA for calcium, you should have enough in your diet to keep your teeth and the rest of your body healthy.
 The RDAs for calcium are as follows:

 - Children ages 0–6 month: 200 mg